gpdowney/lightweightLSAT/docs/home/basics.md

 When you take the LSAT, these sections may appear in any order.

-### There will be an ungraded 4th section
+### There will be an 4th "experimental" section that is ungraded

-This "experimental section" could be a Games, Reading, or Reasoning section.
+This experimental section could be any of the 3: Games, Reading, or Reasoning.

-You will not know which one is ungraded.
+You will not know which section ungraded.

+!!! failure "Don't psych yourself out guessing which is which"

-(And don't bother trying to figure out which is which on test day.
+    Don't bother trying to figure out which section is the "experimental" one on test day.
-Trying will just psych you out.)
+    Guessing is, at best. a distraction.

 ## You have 35:00 to complete each section